MattJOlson/DevProjects/sandbox/katas/04-data-munging/README.md

 ## 2015-06 (C#, NUnit, make)

-A partial implementation (no unified refactoring... yet) and yet another C# learning project.
+A pretty clumsy C# implementation; I'm just learning the language, and it shows.